Molecular biology of acute promyelocytic leukemia

 - Pritzker School of Medicine of the University of Chicago

 Acute myeloid leukemia (AML) refers to a group of hematopoietic neoplasms involving cells committed to the myeloid lineage.
 Acute promyelocytic leukemia (APL) is a biologically and clinically distinct variant of AML.
-APL was classified as AML-M3 in the older French-American-British (FAB) classification system and is currently classified as acute promyelocytic leukemia with t(15;17)(q24.1;q21.1);PML-RARA in the WHO classification system .
+In the World Health Organization classification system, APL is classified as acute promyelocytic leukemia with PML-RARA; it was previously classified as AML-M3 in the older French-American-British (FAB) classification system [1,2].
 (See "Classification of acute myeloid leukemia".)

-The cytogenetic hallmark of APL is a translocation involving the retinoic acid receptor-alpha (RAR-alpha, RARa) locus on chromosome 17 .
-The vast majority of these cases contain t(15;17)(q24.1;q21.1), although several variant translocations involving RARa have been identified, including t(11;17) and t(5;17) [3-5].
-Distinguishing between these translocations is important because patients with the variant translocation t(11;17) are almost invariably resistant to ATRA [3,4,6].
-(See "Clinical manifestations, pathologic features, and diagnosis of acute promyelocytic leukemia in adults".)
+The cytogenetic hallmark of APL is a translocation involving RARA, the retinoic acid receptor alpha locus on chromosome 17 .
+The vast majority of cases of APL contain t(15;17)(q24.1;q21.1).
+However, several variant translocations involving RARA have been identified, including t(11;17) and t(5;17) [4-6], and distinguishing between these translocations is important because patients with the variant translocation t(11;17) are almost invariably resistant to all-trans retinoic acid (ATRA) [4,5,7].
+(See "Clinical manifestations, pathologic features, and diagnosis of acute promyelocytic leukemia in adults" and "Initial treatment of acute promyelocytic leukemia in adults".)

 The molecular biology of APL will be discussed here.
 The molecular biology of acute myeloid leukemias other than APL and of ALL is discussed separately.
 (See "Pathogenesis of acute myeloid leukemia" and "Cytogenetics and molecular genetics in acute lymphoblastic leukemia" and "Molecular genetics of acute myeloid leukemia".)